-That detector is what this Substack is about.
+That detector and what it reveals is what this Substack is about.

-I write at the intersection of recovery, fitness, philosophy, and culture.
+I write at the intersection of philosophy, fitness, and culture.
 Not because those categories belong together on a shelf but because they’re all asking the same question underneath: what’s real, and what’s performance?
-Some essays are explicitly about sobriety.
-Some are about attention and movement and aging.
-Some are about why craft matters more than virality.
+Some essays are explicitly about what are we doing here anyway.
+Some are about paying attention, movement, and aging well.
+Some are about why craft matters more than going viral.
 They’re all the same essay at the core.

-38 years of continuous sobriety.
 Nearly five years of daily morning pages.
 A masters from Gonzaga.
 Half a million Quora readers give or take.
+A ten plus year relationship with Wordpress.
 None of that makes me special — it just means I’ve been paying attention long enough to have something to say about what I’ve seen.

 I’m not building an audience to monetize.
 No courses, no coaching, no transformation packages.
 This is writing because writing clarifies thinking, and because some things need to be said plainly.